 How to Buy Tennessee Titans Tickets

-1. Scan through the 2016 Tennessee Titans Schedule and select the game that you would like to attend, or use the opponent or date filters beside the Tennessee Titans ticket listings to find the perfect matchup.
+1. Scan through the 2018 Tennessee Titans schedule and select the game that you would like to attend or use the opponent or date filters beside the Tennessee Titans ticket listings to find the perfect matchup.

-Tennessee Titans Football at Nissan Stadium Address: 1 Titans Way, Nashville, Tennessee, 37213
+Nissan Stadium Venue Guide Address: 1 Titans Way, Nashville, TN 37213

 The Titans play their home games at Nissan Stadium, located in Nashville, Tennessee.
-The only home the Titans have known since their move, Nissan Stadium holds nearly 69 thousand screaming fans.
-In addition to two state-of-the-art video boards, Nissan Stadium has recently undergone a change to improve game day for Titans fans.
-The stadium now includes the Titans Party Stage, from which there are live performances at points during the game for the fans in the Music City.
-The Tennessee Titans home bench is on the Nissan Stadium sideline with sections 132-138.
-Nissan Stadium parking information is covered in our Titans event guide.
+The only home the Titans have known since their move from Houston, Nissan Stadium holds nearly 69,000 fans.
+In addition to two state-of-the-art video boards, Nissan Stadium has recently undergone a change to improve gameday for Titans fans.
+The stadium now has the Titans Party Stage, from which there are live performances at points during the game for the fans in the Music City.
+The Tennessee Titans home bench is along the sideline with sections 132-138.
+Nissan Stadium parking information is covered in our Titans Event Guide.

 Titans vs. Ravens

 This rivalry escalated in 2000 when these two teams had classic battles during the regular season and in the playoffs.
-After the NFL realigned the divisions in 2002, these two teams stopped playing each other twice a year.
-However, these two teams have met more times over the years in the playoffs and with some of the players on the Titans switching sides and playing for the Ravens through the years, this rivalry continues to be one of the more intense matchups in the NFL.
+After the NFL realigned its divisions in 2002, these two teams stopped playing each other twice a year.
+However, they have met more times over the years in the playoffs, and with some Titans players switching sides and to the Ravens through the years, this rivalry continues to be one of the more intense matchups in the NFL.

 These two teams first met in 1970 when the Titans were the Houston Oilers.
 This rivalry was one of the best in the NFL when they met two times a year.
-The matchup between these two teams is most remembered by the controversial call in the 1979 AFC Championship game when Oilers' quarterback Dan Pastorini threw a pass to wide receiver Mike Renfro in the end zone that was ruled incomplete.
+The matchup most remembered in this rivalry is due to the controversial call in the 1979 AFC Championship Game when Oilers quarterback Dan Pastorini threw a pass to wide receiver Mike Renfro in the end zone that was ruled incomplete.

-The two most successful franchises in the division, this rivalry has become one of the best in the NFL over the years because the stakes are usually at its highest when these two teams play.
-The two teams have combined for more than 8 AFC South titles to go along with many more playoff appearances over the last 10+ years.
+The two most successful franchises in division history, this rivalry has become one of the best because the stakes are usually at peak level.
+The two teams have combined for more than 10 AFC South titles to go along with many more playoff appearances over the last 15+ years.

-It is not often that a rivalry in the NFL can extend to the college ranks, but in these two cities, the fan bases hate each other year around.
-Playing in Gator and Volunteer country has made this rivalry more intense when the NFL teams play against each other two times a season.
-The Titans and Jaguars have battled it out for division supremacy since 1995 with a playoff meeting mixed in between.
+It is not often that a rivalry in the NFL can extend to the college ranks, but playing in Florida Gator and Tennessee Volunteer country has escalated this rivalry, especially considering the teams play twice a year.
+The Titans and Jaguars have battled it out for AFC South supremacy since 1995 and took the top two spots in the division in 2017.

 This rivalry goes deeper than just being division foes.
-The Texans became a franchise because the Titans left Houston to relocate to Tennessee.
-It is evident how heated this rivalry is when these two teams play each as a fight broke out in 2010 that led to two players getting ejected.
-While this rivalry may still be in its infant stage in terms of years, it has already become one of the more intense matchups in the NFL.
+The Texans became a franchise because the Titans left Houston.
+It is clear how heated this rivalry is when these two teams play each other, evident by the fight between Andre Johnson and Cortland Finnegan in 2010 that led to ejections for both.
+While this rivalry may still be in its infancy, it has already become one of the more intense matchups in the NFL.

-The Titans have won 8+ division titles and have made the playoffs more than 20 times since the organization started in 1960.
-The highlight of the Titans run during the Super Bowl era was their AFC Championship in 1999.
+The Titans have won nine division titles and have made the playoffs more than 20 times since the organization started in 1960.
+The highlight of the Titans' run during the Super Bowl era was the "Music City Miracle" in the AFC Championship in 1999.
 The Titans nearly won the Super Bowl that season, but came two yards short from hoisting the Lombardi Trophy.